ciber-lab/alertsense/README.md

 ## **Dataset**
 The ALERTSENSE dataset is provided as a single CSV file located at: data/mturk_data.csv

-This file contains all cleaned responses from the survey (N = 503), including sociodemographic factors (gender, age, education, language preference, prior disaster experience), personal traits (living close to family, having dependent family members, use of medication, pet ownership, home type),  U.S. ZIP code, the exact alert text each participant viewed, and Likert-scale evaluations.
+This file contains all cleaned responses from the survey (N = 503), including sociodemographic factors (gender, age, education, language preference, prior disaster experience), personal traits (living close to family, having dependent family members, use of medication, pet ownership, home type),  U.S. Zip code, the exact alert text each participant viewed, and Likert-scale evaluations.

 Each row represents one participant, and each column corresponds to a specific survey field or derived variable.
 The table below describes every column included in the dataset.